Are you a self-motivated and driven strategic leader specialising in delivering transformational change? Do you want to make a positive difference?

 What we are looking for...

-Working as part of the staff team you will ensure that the highest level of physical and emotional care is provided to the young people using the Out of School Club.
+Working alongside the staff team you will ensure that the highest level of physical and emotional care is provided to the young people using the Out of School Club.
 Experience of working with this group of young people is highly desirable.

 At Aberlour we want to make sure every young person has the love, support and opportunity they need to reach their potential.
-If you share the same vision, we want you to join our team.
+If you share the same vision, we want to hear from you.
 Aberlour’s values are critical and drive everything we do.
-We will be looking for someone who can demonstrate how Aberlour’s values of Respect, Innovation, Integrity and Challenge will be visible in their practice.
+We will be looking for individuals who can demonstrate how Aberlour’s values of Respect, Innovation, Integrity and Challenge will be visible in their practice.

 The Supported Housing Worker role requires assisting in the management of the development thus ensuring the tenants are able to enjoy an acceptable standard of living in an environment which is clean, safe and friendly.
 You will be responsible for overseeing the wellbeing of the tenants and for assisting them in maintaining their independence.